rouyng/hole-calc/README.md

 ## TODO:
 * Use html SVG rendering to draw the three input diameters and the output diameter.
 While hole calc can currently determine all these diameters, finding the formula to calculate relative position of the circle centers is difficult with my mediocre geometry skills.
 If you can assist with the geometry involved, please contact me!
-* Improve guide page to describe "reverse" and "gage size" calculators

 ## Contributing
 Bug reports, feature suggestions and code contributions are welcome.
 You may open an issue or pull request through GitHub or by contacting me directly through the contact information listed on my GitHub profile.